 \section{Introduction}

-Theorem provers, such as Lean \citep{moura2021lean}, Coq \citep{bertot2013interactive}, and Isabelle \citep{nipkow2002isabelle}, are symbolic systems designed for formal verification whose soundness and completeness are proven in theory.
-Grounded in specific foundational logics, these systems employ proprietary formal languages to encode mathematical concepts, statements, and proofs.
+Theorem provers, such as Lean \citep{moura2021lean}, Coq \citep{bertot2013interactive}, and Isabelle \citep{nipkow2002isabelle}, are symbolic systems designed for formal verification whose soundness and completeness are proven.
+Grounded in specific foundational logics, these systems employ proprietary formal languages to encode mathematical statements, definitions, and proofs.
 The logical kernel within each system can then verify the validity of these formalized objects with complete rigor \citep{nawaz2019survey}.
 However, this process eschews the flexibility of natural language, demanding that users not only master the strict formal syntax but also possess a profound understanding of the semantic mapping between mathematical ideas and their formal representations.
 Consequently, the effective utilization of these theorem provers presents a formidable challenge to researchers \citep{li2024survey}.

 Statement autoformalization refers to the process of automatically translating mathematical statements from natural language into a formal language comprehensible to theorem provers \citep{liu2025rethinking}.
-As a foundational step in the automated theorem proving, the correctness of its output is paramount.
-It determines whether the proof target of a subsequent prover is precisely aligned with the intent of the original statement.
+As a foundational step in the formal verification, the correctness of its output is paramount.
+It determines whether the proof target is precisely aligned with the intent of the original statement.
 Beyond this core function, statement autoformalization exhibits significant potential for broader applications and innovation.
-These applications include synthesizing training data for neural theorem provers \citep{lin2025goedel}, automated program verification \citep{lin2024fvel}, curating and filtering informal reasoning datasets \citep{zhang2025deeptheorem}, and evaluating and enhancing the informal reasoning capabilities of large language models (e.g., through techniques like rejection sampling \citep{zhou2024don}).
+These applications include synthesizing training data for neural theorem provers \citep{lin2025goedel}, automated program verification \citep{lin2024fvel}, and curating and filtering informal reasoning datasets \citep{zhang2025deeptheorem}. , and evaluating and enhancing the informal reasoning capabilities of LLMs (e.g., through techniques like rejection sampling \citep{zhou2024don}).